AAC encoder and M4A output

 Object = AACObject.Low,

-Output = AACOutput.RAW,
+Output = AACOutput.ADTS

 };